Carliss Y. Baldwin

-Dr. Carliss Y. Baldwin is an American economist and the William L. White Professor of Business Administration at Harvard Business School.
-Her book on modularity in complex technological systems, Design Rules, published in 2000 and co-written with Kim B. Clark, has been called "a landmark book" that has impacted research on organization theory, competitive strategy, and innovation.
+Dr. Carliss Y. Baldwin is an American economist and the William L. White Professor of Business Administration, Emerita at Harvard Business School.
+She is a management scholar, and she studies technology and innovation.
+Her book on modularity in complex technological systems, Design Rules: The power of Modularity, published in 2000 and co-written with Kim B. Clark, has been called "a landmark book" that has impacted research on organization theory, competitive strategy, and innovation.

-Early life, family and education
+Early life and education

-Dr. Baldwin earned a Bachelor of Science degree in economics from Massachusetts Institute of Technology.
-She subsequently earned Master of Business Administration and Doctor of Business Administration degrees from Harvard Business School.
-She studied financial economics under the supervision of Robert C. Merton, Franco Modigliani, and John Lintner.
+Dr. Baldwin was born in 1950.
+She received a Bachelor of Science degree in economics from Massachusetts Institute of Technology 1972, then moved to Harvard Business School where she received an MBA, graduating as a Baker Scholar.
+She became a Doctor of Business Administration (DBA) IN 1977.
+Her doctoral thesis was entitled "Illiquid assets and liquidity preference in an Uncertain Environment".
+She studied financial economics under the supervision of Robert C. Merton, Franco Modigliani and John Lintner and business history under Alfred D. Chandler,Jr.

 Career

-She became an assistant professor at MIT in 1977, and she moved to Harvard Business School faculty in 1981.
-She is one of the four highest paid employees of Harvard University and received tenure buyout from the Harvard Business School's voluntary retirement incentive plan.
+She became an assistant professor of finance at MIT in 1977 and was a faculty fellow at the Bunting Institute of Radcliffe College from 1980-1982.
+She moved to Harvard Business School as an associate professor in 1981.
+She was promoted to tenure in finance at HBS in 1987 and was named William L, White Professor of Business Administration in 1988.She was the fourth woman to receive tenure at Harvard Business School.

-Carliss Baldwin is the Co-founder and Advisor for Silverthread, Inc, along with Chief Executive Officer and Co-founder Dr. Daniel Sturtevant.
-Based on 15 years of applied research at MIT and Harvard Business School, Silverthread's CodeMRI Suite of tools and services help software organizations turn large, legacy, and monolithic software systems into cleaner modular systems that are agile, easy to understand, enhance, build, test, and deploy.

-She is a management scholar, and she studies innovation.
+While on the faculty, Baldwin served as Special Field Coordinator for Harvard University’s PhD in Business Economics/Finance from 1986 –1992.
+In that role, she helped to redesign the doctoral programs to allow Harvard Business School to grant the Ph.D degree.
+She served as a Director of Research at Harvard Business School from 1989 to 1991 and was a Senior Associate Dean and member of the Dean’s Operating Group.